 By completing this module, you will be able to:

-- Understand and critically evaluate theories of motivation at work.
+- Critically evaluate theories of motivation at work.

-- Understand motivation in the context of the employment relationship.
+- Understand the central role of motivation in the context of the employment relationship.

 - Recognise the impact of changes in the employment relationship (such as pay, job design, employee involvement and opportunities) on motivation.

-- Understand and critically evaluate issues related to diversity in the workplace.
+- Evaluate issues related to diversity in the workplace.

 One two-hour unseen written examination.